opensvc/docs.opensvc.com/source/howto.getting.started.rst

 A simple command is needed to create an empty service named ``svc1``::

-    $ sudo svcmgr -s svc1 create
+    $ om svc1 create

-The expected file name is ``svc1.conf`` located in ``<OSVCETC>`` At this time, the configuration file should be empty.
+The expected file name is ``svc1.conf`` located in ``<OSVCETC>`` At this time, the configuration file should be empty, except its unique id.
 You have to edit it in order to define your service.

 We are going to define a service running on the primary node node ``node1``, failing-over to node ``node2``, using one IP address named ``svc1.opensvc.com`` (name to ip resolution is done by the OpenSVC agent), one LVM volume group ``vgsvc1`` and two filesystems hosted in logical volumes ``/dev/mapper/vgsvc1-lvappsvc1`` and ``/dev/mapper/vgsvc1-lvdatasvc1``.

 **On node1 node**::

-        $ sudo svcmgr -s svc1 edit config
+        $ om svc1 edit config

         [DEFAULT]
         app = MyApp
         nodes = node1 node2
+        id = c450ecfa-2c02-4d4b-95a3-c543d4389ec0

         [ip#0]
         ipname = svc1.opensvc.com